soulwing/fluent-jdbc/README.md

 ### Executing Queries and Updates Repeatedly

+Normally, `SQLTemplate` closes the underlying JDBC statement and database connection after the statement has been executed (using `execute`, `retrieveList`, or `retrieveValue`) and the result has been retrieved.

-Often statements that query or update the database need to be executed repeatedly, with different parameters.
+However, sometimes you want to query or update the database repeatedly, using the same statement, with different parameters.
 For these situations, the query and update builders provide a `repeatedly` method which is used to configure the query or update so that it can be executed as many times as needed.

 When configured for repeated execution, the SQL is parsed once, and